markiskander/biomaj-docker/README.md

 # biomaj-docker
 A suite containing biomaj, biomaj-watcher, and all of their dependencies in a docker.
 Just build, launch, and connect to the IP specified in the console in your browser.
 This docker exclusively uses the developer.ini method of connecting to BioMAJ.

+Note: A docker-compose version is available in the 'docker-compose-version' branch.
+That branch has biomaj and biomaj-watcher running in one container and mongoDB running in the other.
+It's technically 'cleaner,' and I do recommend that one for general use, but this one works as well so it's up to you.

 # Quickly get started with the default settings
 If you're ok with the following defaults, you can simply download the built docker image straight from DockerHub to avoid waiting for a build: